-The LBO collected data related to the PFML program to conduct an analysis and identify the direct fiscal impact on school districts in Senate District 11.
-A survey was sent to the school districts, and employee wage data was obtained from PERA and PELSB.
-Due to the survey's low response rate, the LBO used an analysis of the PERA and PELSB wage data to estimate SF 2 impacts to the school districts in Senate District 11.
+The LBO collected data related to the PFML program to conduct an analysis and identify the direct fiscal impact on local units of government.
+A survey was sent to counties, cities, and school districts, and employee wage data was obtained from PERA and PELSB.
+Due to the survey's low response rate, the LBO used an analysis of the PERA and PELSB wage data to estimate SF 2 impacts to local units of government.

-The LBO identified the PFML program will have a cost to the school districts in the form of employer premiums.
-The initial premium rate of 0.7% of eligible wages would result in an estimated \$2.16 million in employer premiums from these school districts in the 2026-2027 biennium.
-The bill allows for half of employer premiums to be passed on to employees, which means that \$1.08 million could be passed on to employees of these school districts in the 2026-2027 biennium.
+The LBO identified the PFML program will have a cost to the local units of government in the form of employer premiums.
+The initial premium rate of 0.7% of eligible wages would result in an estimated \$217.1 million in employer premiums from cities, counties, school districts, and townships in the 2026-2027 biennium.
+The bill allows for half of employer premiums to be passed on to employees, which means that \$108.5 million could be passed on to employees of local units of government in the 2026-2027 biennium.

-In addition to employer premiums, other direct fiscal impacts should also be considered for local government entities, including school districts.
+In addition to employer premiums, other direct fiscal impacts should also be considered for local government entities.
 Costs include the replacement cost of employees on leave and one-time and ongoing administrative costs.
 Local units of government will also likely realize savings due to the state PFML fund paying partial wages to employees that, in some cases, are currently paid by employers.